 7th & 8th Grade Advanced Technology

+Welcome to 7th and 8th Grade Technology!
 My name is Kathleen Ruby, and I have been teaching Technology at Oak View Middle School since 2015.
 I earned my degree in Computer Science from the University of Florida and spent the first ten years of my career working as a Programmer Analysis and then in product management and training.
 In 2010, my training experience led me to change careers, and I became a Technology Teacher in Martin County, Florida.
 When my family relocated to Gainesville, I continued my teaching career at Oak View.
-When I am not at school, I spend most of my time reading and writing, fishing, and playing computer games.
+When I am not at school, I spend most of my time reading and writing, fishing, and playing computer games!

 6th Grade Advanced Technology